 SEA Campers Do Engineering

 Separate online registration is required for each camp session a student plans to attend.
 As part of the online registration process, a series of informational and consent forms must be completed.
 Registration is not considered complete until all supporting documentation is received.

 - $100 non-refundable deposit paid upon registration

-- 50 percent of total payment due four weeks before camp begins
+- 50% of total payment due four weeks before camp begins

 - No refunds if cancellation is within two weeks of camp start date

 Thanks to the generous support of SEA alumni, UA graduates, industry partners and friends of the College, we are pleased to offer scholarships to help offset the cost of registration.
-To be considered for a partial scholarship, please complete the online scholarship application.
-Applications are evaluated by a selection committee, and scholarships are granted based on demonstrated financial need and student essay responses.
+To be considered for a partial scholarship, please complete the online scholarship application (opens February 1).
+Scholarships are granted based on demonstrated financial need and student essay responses.